lin-stephanie/astro-antfustyle-theme/src/content/blog/sync-updates.md

 This pushes updates to your remote repository.
 Your project is now synced with the latest theme version. 🎉

-In addition to syncing updates via Git, it's also recommended to use :link[actions-template-sync]{id=AndreasAugustin/actions-template-sync style=github}.
+In addition to syncing updates via Git, it's also recommended to use :link[actions-template-sync]{id=AndreasAugustin/actions-template-sync .github}.
 This tool automates keeping your project up-to-date with the theme's latest version by sending pull requests when changes are available.

 > [!warning]- Backup Before Syncing
 >